 Hi and welcome to part 2 of my Foundation Paper Piecing tutorial.
 If you missed part 1, you can find it HERE.
 Again I would like to gratefully acknowledge Nicole Young, of lillyella stitchery, for graciously allowing me to use her Butterfly Charm Block for this tutorial.
-Best of all, the pattern is FREE, so you can go and grab your own from Craftsy right now, download it and sew along with me.
+Best of all, the pattern is FREE, so you can go and grab your own, download it and sew along with me.
 We will be stitching her butterfly called Pepper today.
 If you need help on printing your pdf out to actual size, my Mac tutorial is HERE.

 In part 1 I showed you the basics of paper piecing and we have completed sections A-F of Pepper, the Butterfly Charm Block.
 Today is all about joining those 6 pieces together to make a complete 5″ butterfly block.

 Nicole’s pattern is beautifully designed as you will see piecing these sections together.
 Her recommended order is simply alphabetical, so we will start by stitching A + B together.